What is the process to become a member?

 How much time will I have to commit as a representative if I join EWI?

 The time involved is different for each representative.
 Chapter meetings are held on the second Wednesday of each month, except in December when it is on the first Wednesday, and committees normally meet once a month.
-To really benefit from your membership, you will find it important to establish relationships with other representatives through meeting attendance and participation also in philanthropic events, lunch bunches, and informal gatherings.
+To really benefit from your membership, you will find it important to establish relationships with other representatives through meeting attendance and participation in philanthropic events, lunch bunches, and informal gatherings.

 Besides one meeting a month, are there other opportunities to network?